mapbox/mapbox-gl-native/platform/ios/INSTALL.md

 # Integrating custom builds of the Mapbox Maps SDK for iOS into your application

 This document explains how to build a development version of Mapbox Maps SDK for iOS for use in your own Cocoa Touch application.
-To use a production-ready version of the SDK, see the [Mapbox Maps SDK for iOS homepage](https://mapbox.com/ios-sdk).
+To use a production-ready version of the SDK, see the [Mapbox Maps SDK for iOS installation page](https://www.mapbox.com/install/ios/).

 ### Requirements